Photos

 Mother: Ann Smith

 Obadiah married Constant Watkins, the daughter of John and Elizabeth Watkins, in about 1734 in Prince Edward County, Virginia.
 Obadiah and Constant had at least seven children: David, Richard, Obadiah, Judith, Jacob, Daniel (see next generation), and Charles.
 They eventually settled at Prince Edward County, Virginia.
-Obadiah died probably soon after writing his will in September 1766.
-His widow Constant died before November 1773.
+Obadiah wrote his will on September 6, 1766.
+In his will he described his wife Constant, and his children Obadiah, David, Jacob, Daniel and Charles.
+His will was proven on November 21, 1767.

 Obadiah married Constant Watkins in about 1734 in Prince Edward Co., Virginia.
 She was born about 1722 in Henrico Co., Virginia.
-She died bef November 15, 1773 in Prince Edward Co., Virginia.
+She died before November 15, 1773 in Prince Edward Co., Virginia.

 They had at least seven children: